-Additional guidance can be found in the Exterior Lighting Design Standards, Technical Bulletin 95-001, as amended.
+Additional guidance can be found in Technical Bulletin 95-001, as amended.

 Signage: The installation of billboards, off-site advertising (except approved directional signs), and internally lit or flashing signs shall not be permitted.
 The size and color of all signs shall be in scale and compatible with the surrounding buildings and street.
 When more than one sign is used, the graphics shall be coordinated to present a unified image.
 Wooden signs, either painted or carved, are usually most appropriate.